pret/pokecrystal/docs/bugs_and_glitches.md

  StartTrainerBattle_DetermineWhichAnimation:
  ; The screen flashes a different number of times depending on the level of ; your lead Pokemon relative to the opponent's.
--; BUG: wBattleMonLevel and wEnemyMonLevel are not set at this point, so whatever -; values happen to be there will determine the animation.
+-; BUG: Battle transitions fail to account for enemy's level (see docs/bugs_and_glitches.md)
 +	ld a, [wOtherTrainerClass]
 +	and a
 +	jr z, .wild